USS Missouri undergoes restoration ahead of war anniversary

 Michael Carr, president and CEO of the USS Missouri Memorial Association, said rust is an ongoing issue for the historic ship.

-About 12,000 square feet of steel will be sandblasted and painted, and some 8,000 pounds of steel will be replaced.
+About 12,000 square feet (1,100 sq. meters) of steel will be sandblasted and painted, and some 8,000 pounds (3,600 kilograms) of steel will be replaced.
 Five hundred gallons of paint will be used.

 "These parts of the ship have not been (sand) blasted and painted in 30 years since the ship was recommissioned in the 1980s, so it's well past time to do it," Carr said.